 Keep your necklace hanging and avoid tangles!

+We have probably all experienced the necklace that gets tangled and is impossible to get right side out.
 To avoid this, it is best to store your necklaces hanging.
 The ultimate storage is an airtight small glass cabinet with hooks so you can hang the necklaces separately.
-The alternative could be some kind of jewelry hanger or large box where you can lay the necklaces.
+Alternatively, some kind of jewelry hanger or large box where you can lay the necklaces.
 Preferably airtight, so you delay the oxidation.

 BOARD OF TRUSTEES SILVER BRACELET

-The care instructions for silver bracelets vary slightly depending on the type of bracelet you have.
+Care instructions for silver bracelets vary depending on the type of bracelet you have.

 Polish rigid silver bracelets